aleksander-saz/DS-Projects/README.md

 ### Project 5 - Survey of the mobile operator plans

+Company "Megaline" - Federal Mobile operator rolls out new mobile plans - "Smart" and "Ultra".
+Based on the provided data from mobile oprater it's required to analyze two plans and client's behavior to understand what plan will bring bigger income to the company.

 *More detailed description you can find in readme of Project 5*

 ### Project 6  - Recommendation of the mobile phone plans for the mobile operator's company